jnbli/Email-Draft-Duplicator/README.md

 - [ ] Input data for the card the user is currently on persists when the card is loaded again in any way (either through a refresh or navigation).

 ### UI
-- [X] `Number of Copies` input displays an error message to the user if the input is invalid.
-- [X] `Number of Copies` input displays suggestions when clicked.
 - [X] Add header to cards.
 - [X] If there are no drafts available, add-on displays a message instead of the usual UI elements.
 - [X] UI reflects starred drafts.